Honda Life

 The Honda Life is an automobile nameplate that was used on various kei car/city cars produced by Honda: passenger cars, microvans, and kei trucks.
 The first series of the nameplate was built between 1971 and 1974, with the nameplate revived in 1997 and used until 2014.
 The Japanese-market Life has rarely been marketed outside Japan.

-In 2020, Dongfeng Honda revived the "Life" nameplate in China as a rebadged variant of the Fit produced by Guangqi Honda.
+In 2020, Dongfeng Honda revived the "Life" nameplate in China as a rebadged variant of the Fit produced by Guangqi Honda until 2025.